Show Filters

 The Three Barriers Holding Finance Back

-• Leadership Reluctance and Governance Gaps: Risk sensitivity is deeply embedded in finance leadership with the weight of compliance and capital stewardship.
+• Leadership Reluctance and Governance Gaps: Risk sensitivity is deeply embedded in financial leadership, constrained by compliance and capital stewardship.
 But this responsibility often fuels excessive caution.
-Sixty percent of CFOs cite as the top barrier, while governance gaps—fragmented pilots, unclear ownership, and untested controls—further delay adoption.
+Sixty percent of CFOs cite governance gaps—fragmented pilots, unclear ownership, and untested controls—as the top barrier to adoption, while governance gaps further delay adoption.
 The result is hesitation to scale, even when pilots succeed.

-• Legacy Systems and Data Deficiencies: With up to 70 percent of IT budgets consumed by outdated platforms, innovation funding is scarce.
+• Legacy Systems and Data Deficiencies: With up to 70 percent of IT budgets consumed by legacy platforms, funding for innovation is scarce.
 Legacy environments block integration and keep data trapped in silos, eroding quality and consistency.
-Thirty-five percent of CFOs report poor data as the biggest hurdle to AI adoption, making scalable automation nearly impossible.
+35% of CFOs cite poor data quality as the biggest hurdle to AI adoption, making scalable automation nearly impossible.

 • Talent and Change Management Shortfalls: Autonomous finance requires new skills and new ways of working.
 Seventy-seven percent of CFOs cite a lack of digital skills, while more than half identify talent shortages.
 Without structured change management, the benefits of automation never stick—leaving productivity gains unrealized.

 Modernize and Strengthen Data Foundations.
-Reliable data is the fuel for faster, more accurate decision-making—and it is especially critical for GenAI, where poor data can create amplified errors at scale.
-Rationalize2 and shift toward modular, API-first systems to prepare for technology transformation.
-Cloud-based platforms3, paired with data lakes and data fabrics, ensure consistent, high-quality data that automation can trust.
+Reliable data is the fuel for faster, more accurate decision-making, especially critical for GenAI applications in finance, where poor data can amplify errors at scale.
+Rationalize and shift toward modular, API-first systems to prepare for technology transformation.
+Cloud-based platforms, paired with data lakes and data fabrics, ensure consistent, high-quality data that automation can trust.

 Restructure and Upskill Talent.
-Treat change management as a must-have, rather than a nice-to-have to put your people first.
+Treat change management as a must-have, not a nice-to-have, to put your people first.
 Redeploy finance professionals into higher-value roles, embed digital skills training, and weave change adoption into every phase of the journey.
-This ensures the workforce evolves alongside the technology for a “people in the loop” approach and can fully leverage GenAI and autonomous finance-driven insights and recommendations.
+This ensures the workforce evolves alongside technology enabling a “people in the loop” approach and fully leveraging GenAI and finance-driven insights and recommendations.

 Why the Payoff Is Worth It

-Organizations that overcome these barriers are already realizing measurable gains.
-Month-end reporting cycles may shorten by 30 to 50 percent through automated reconciliations.
-Invoice processing times have dramatically fallen with 40 to 60 percent fewer manual touches required thanks to RPA and AI.
-Operating costs drop by 20 to 35 percent as finance teams move away from transactional work and toward strategic priorities.
-These gains also translate into improved compliance, stronger data quality, and real-time forecasting that enhances agility and decision-making.
+Organizations succeeding in autonomous finance transformation are realizing measurable gains.
+Month-end reporting cycles can be shortened by 30-50% through GenAI-powered reconciliations.
+GenAI-enabled predictive analytics enhance forecasting accuracy while intelligent automation handles routine workflows.
+Finance automation has dramatically reduced invoice processing times, with 40-60% fewer manual touches enabled by RPA and smart automation.
+Operating costs drop by 20 to 35 percent as finance automation powered by GenAI enables finance teams to shift from transactional work to strategic priorities.
+These gains also translate into improved compliance, stronger data quality, and real-time forecasting, enhancing agility and decision-making.

 Those who get it right aren’t just optimizing processes—they’re transforming the role of finance.
 Finance teams gain the ability to: